vdektiarev/redis-memory-overload/README.md

 3. Configure additional actions on alarm if needed.

 Additionally, you may want to be notified about major events happening to your Redis storage, like failover, node restart, backup events, node replacements and others.
-To do that, you can:
+To achieve that, you can:

 1. Set up an SNS topic where these events will be sinked by ElastiCache service
 2. Enable the SNS notifications in ElastiCache service
 3. Specify your new topic as the destination